AndreasWintherMoen/project-cows/README.md

 3. Configure environment variables on the Game State Server (located in the folder named _server_).
 Similar to the client, a sample file named _env.example_ is provided, located in _src/main/resources_.
 If you want to use our public API, use the endpoint _https://api.winthermoen.no/ss-cows_.
 4. Run the Game State Server.
 This one can either be run in Android studio with a default Kotlin configuration and Application.Kt as the main class, or by building the project using ```./gradlew shadowJar``` (Mac & Linux) or ```gradlew.bat shadowJar``` (Windows), and then running the compiled .jar file located in build/libs with ```java -jar server-0.0.1-all.jar```.
 5. Run the Simulation Server.
 This one doesn't need environment variables, and can also be run either as a default Kotlin configuration in the IDE with Application.Kt as the main class, or as a built version using the same commands as the Game State Server.
 The built jar file is named _simulationserver-0.0.1-all.jar_.

+## Folder Structure
+Overview of the folder structure.

+### client
+Contains the "frontend" of the application.
+The main functionallity is found in _/core/src/com/cows/game_.
+This folder then consists of the sub-folders who are named according to what functionallity they introduce.
+* controllers
+* enums
+* gameState
+* hud
+* map
+* models
+* roundSimulation
+* serverConnection
+* views

+### server
+Contains the

+### simulation_server
+Contains the server that is responsible for